-If you manage your own investments, make sure you have a solid understanding of what’s happening in the markets, and that you’re making decisions according to your risk tolerance and financial goals.
+If you manage your own investments, make sure you have a solid understanding of what’s happening in the markets, and that you’re making decisions according to your risk profile and financial goals.

 Keep an Eye Out for Investment Scams During Market Volatility

-Fraudsters will use economic uncertainty as an opportunity to rope investors into schemes.
-In fact, certain types of investment scams have popped up during the COVID-19 pandemic.
+Fraudsters will use major events, crises, and economic uncertainty as an opportunity to rope investors into schemes.

 Although investment scams may be packaged in various ways, they usually have similar warning signs.
 Learn to recognize the fraud warning signs, and become better equipped to avoid and report investment fraud.